Formation Channels of Magnetars: Discussion

 \subsection{Implications for Magnetar-Related Objects}

-The diversity of magnetar-related objects (e.g. GRBs, AXPs, FRBs, and possible GRBs, various types of SNe, and FBOTs) suggests that multiple formation channels may exit, imprinting different physical conditions on the newborn magnetars.
+The diversity of magnetar-related objects (e.g. GRBs, AXPs, FRBs, various types of SNe, and FBOTs) suggests that multiple formation channels may exit, imprinting different physical conditions on the newborn magnetars.
 Understanding these channels is essential to connect formation physics with observational phenomena.

 Since the S2 channel contributes the most to the magnetar population, searching for the previous companions of Galactic magnetars provides a direct test of this formation pathway.
 However, while a runaway companion might in principle be detectable, Galactic magnetars are not newly formed, and any former companions may already have traveled far from the remnant site or evolved beyond easy recognition.